 Gmail has 18% of the email client market and accounts for 27% of all email opens.
 That’s a lot of eyeballs!

-- Use your preheader text to extend your message.
+- Use your preview text to extend your message.
 Inbox space is a precious commodity.
 The number of characters on display varies by device and mailbox provider.
-Make every word, symbol, and emoji count by using your preheader to supplement your subject line.
+Make every word, symbol, and emoji count by using your preview copy to supplement your subject line.

-You’ve probably seen plenty of preheaders like this one from MoMA Design Store that complement the subject line by adding more details.
+You’ve probably seen plenty of preview sections like this one from MoMA Design Store that complement the subject line by adding more details.

-Get creative with your subject line and preheader by creating a call and response, question and answer, or problem and solution combination.
+Get creative with your subject line and preview text by creating a call and response, question and answer, or problem and solution combination.

-Run a tight ship and keep valuable space by not repeating yourself like in the example below:
+Run a tight ship and keep valuable space by not repeating yourself like in the examples below:

-And above all, don’t let your preheader space go to waste by failing to customize this content.
+And above all, don’t let your preview space go to waste by failing to customize this content.
 “VIEW IN BROWSER” isn’t a compelling offer.